 - Quantum Algorithms such as Grover's Search, Deutsch-Jozsa, Bernstein-Vazirani or Shor.

 - Quantum Computing via measurement-based model: Description of graph state and measurement calculus

-- Advanced Topics: Information flow in measurement-based model, unconditionally secure quantum cloud computing
+- Advanced Topics: quantum error correction, algorithm for near-term architectures, unconditionally secure quantum cloud computing

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| This course is open to all Informatics students including those on joint degrees.
 For external students where this course is not listed in your DPT, please seek special permission from the course organiser.

 Basic knowledge of linear algebra, vector spaces, probability theory, complex numbers, models of computation, computability and intractability.

 Undergraduate students must have passed either Quantum Mechanics or both Introduction to Linear Algebra and Probability with Applications.